 Seek Medical Attention

 Seek medical attention, including emergency care from the scene of the accident by ambulance.
 Doctors can diagnose your injuries and identify any hidden injuries, like a concussion.
 They can also prescribe a course of treatment so your injuries do not worsen.
 If your injuries worsen due to your inaction and failure to seek immediate treatment, an insurer will argue that your claim should be reduced or denied.

 New York requires all vehicle owners to buy uninsured motorist coverage.
 For purposes of an injury claim, a hit and run driver is an uninsured motorist.
 This means you can claim benefits under both your PIP coverage and your uninsured motorist coverage.
 However, your failure to call the police from the scene of the accident and obtain a police report could greatly hinder your ability to make such a claim.

-Talk to an Injury Lawyer
+Talk to a Hit-And-Run Accident & Injury Lawyer

 Before making any insurance claims or speaking to any insurance representatives, accident parties, witnesses, or any other parties, you should talk to the Kohan Law Group.
 Our injury lawyers have experience dealing with all of these people and understand the ins and outs of insurance and personal injury law.
 Our lawyers will help you put together the evidence to make a claim and fight with the insurance companies on your behalf.

 To discuss your hit and run accident and the compensation you can recover for it, contact Kohan Law Group for a free personal injury consultation.